NamedPipeServerConnection class

 - Cookie

-- optional A Variant correlation value, surfaced as the Cookie parameter of the matching ClientMessageReceived event.
+- optional A Variant correlation value.
+The value is round-tripped through the IOCP completion and re-emitted as the Cookie parameter of the matching ClientMessageReceived event on the parent server.
 Default Empty.

 - OverlappedStruct